apollo

 How to manage the interaction:

-Although taking SOLONEX DT 100MG TABLET and Citalopram together can cause an interaction, it can be taken if a doctor has suggested it.
-If you're having any of these symptoms like a fast or pounding heartbeat, feeling dizzy or lightheaded, or having trouble breathing, it's important to contact a doctor right away.
+Although taking Rifabutin and Solonex Dt 100mg Tablet together can cause an interaction, it can be taken if a doctor has suggested it.
+However, if you experience any symptoms like fever, chills, joint pain or swelling, unusual bleeding or bruising, a skin rash or itching, appetite loss, nausea, vomiting, or yellowing of the skin or the whites of your eyes, consult a doctor.
 Do not discontinue any medications without consulting a doctor.

 Drug-Food Interactions